Listen to this blog

 This attribute measures the ability of a system to arrest and block malicious or unauthorized actions that could potentially destroy the system.
 The attribute assumes importance because security denotes the ability of the system to protect data and defend information from unauthorized access.
 Security also includes authorization and authentication techniques, protection against network attacks, data encryption, and such other risks.
-It is imperative for Software Testing professionals to regularly conduct updated security checks on systems.
+It is imperative for Software Testing Companies and professionals to regularly conduct updated security checks on systems.

 Every software-driven system is designed for ease of use to accomplish certain tasks.
 The attribute of usability denotes the ease with which users are able to execute tasks on the system; it also indicates the kind of user support provided by the system.
 The most well-known principle for this property is KISS (Keep It Simple Stupid).
 In addition, Software Quality Assurance engineers must test software to check whether it supports different accessibility types of control for people with disabilities.
-Usability has a critical and long standing bearing on the commercial fortunes of a software application or package.
+Usability has a critical and long-standing bearing on the commercial fortunes of a software application or package.